SAR Automatic Target Recognition — Generalization Study

 Nov 2024 – Present · Arizona State University Research Affiliate

-Collaborating with Dr. Frank Bungartz, Collections Manager of Lichens at Arizona State University and domain authority on lichen taxonomy, on a multi-component research program spanning database engineering, phylogenetics, and deep learning image classification.
+Collaborating with Dr. Frank Bungartz, Collections Manager of Lichens at Arizona State University, on a multi-component research program spanning database engineering, phylogenetics, and deep learning image classification.

 ML Image Classification Pipeline

-Developing a BioCLIP ViT-L/14 + ArcFace metric learning classifier for species-level lichen identification from images.
-Two-stage training design: large-scale noisy pretraining on iNaturalist aggregated imagery, followed by fine-tuning on expert-labeled Lichen Consortium data (~15,000 images across ~10,000 species).
+BioCLIP ViT-L/14 + ArcFace metric learning classifier for species-level lichen identification from images.
+Two-stage training: large-scale noisy pretraining on iNaturalist aggregated imagery, followed by fine-tuning on expert-labeled Lichen Consortium data (~15,000 images across ~10,000 species).
+Approximately 95% top-1 accuracy.
+Pending publication with Dr. Frank Bungartz.

-• UMAP + HDBSCAN clustering pipeline built over LIAS DELTA morphological data (10,709 species, 880 chemical compounds)
+• UMAP + HDBSCAN clustering pipeline over LIAS DELTA morphological data (10,709 species, 880 chemical compounds)

 • Interactive three-panel browser-based cluster viewer for exploratory analysis

-• Embedding ensemble strategy: BioCLIP / DINOv2 / CLIP for robust representation
+• Embedding ensemble: BioCLIP / DINOv2 / CLIP

 Phylogenetic Analysis Pipeline